 Vanuatu is made up of more than 80 small islands that regularly experience natural disasters, including volcanic eruptions, cyclones, earthquakes, tsunamis, storm surges, coastal flooding, and landslides.

 According to Sandra, the urgent need for a MHM kit was recognised by a Vanuatu Red Cross health coordinator after the most recent series of natural disasters.

-“The Vanuatu Red Cross National Society has a very good health coordinator who recognised the need to support displaced women in managing their menstrual hygiene,” Sandra said.
+“The Vanuatu Red Cross Society has a very good health coordinator who recognised the need to support displaced women in managing their menstrual hygiene,” Sandra said.

 “Currently, family kits that do contain some sanitary materials are distributed to displaced and impacted families, but it’s not a targeted approached.
 You could have a family with no menstruating women or a family with six daughters who are menstruating both receiving the same kit.

 “The Vanuatu Red Cross is aiming to prepare menstrual hygiene kits so that when a disaster occurs, the kits are ready to be distributed to each individual menstruating woman,” Sandra said.

 “Before putting the kits together, it is important to talk to women about what should be included.”

 Sandra is leading a research project to determine the sanitary protection needs and preferences of women and girls in Vanuatu.
 She will also explore the socio-cultural aspects of menstruation likely to impact menstrual hygiene management in disaster settings.

 “We have recruited nearly 200 women in a range of age groups and marital statuses across four locations.
 Those women have been given one of four different sanitary products, two re-usable and two disposable, to trial for us over two months.”

 This month, Sandra will travel to Vanuatu and work with Vanuatu Red Cross Society staff and volunteers to conduct a number of focus groups with participants.